Plastics and Microplastics

 How We Can Assist

 Hunton’s interdisciplinary Plastics and Microplastics team is prepared to assist those in the plastics value chain with the range of challenges described above.
-Combining legal and scientific expertise, we offer customized solutions that not only address clients’ immediate legal concerns but also support their long-term business objectives.
+Combining legal and scientific experience, we offer customized solutions that not only address clients’ immediate legal concerns but also support their long-term business objectives.
 Please reach out to one of our team contacts to discuss how we can be of service.

 Highlights